fo-dicom/fo-dicom/Documentation/v5/usage/image_rendering.md

+*This documentation may be outdated and shall be reworked for fo-dicom 5*

 **NOTE!
 This image rendering API applies from version 2.0.0 and to version 4.0.x of _fo-dicom_.**

 We have implemented an image abstraction layer that facilitates the adoption of *fo-dicom* image rendering functionality to various platforms.